ember-learn/guides-source/guides/release/templates/index.md

 HTML is the language that browsers understand for laying out content on a web page.
 `.hbs` stands for Handlebars, the name of a tool that lets you write more than just HTML.

-For example, every Ember app has a file called `application.hbs`.
-You can write regular HTML markup there or in any other `hbs` file:
+Every Ember app has a file called `application.hbs`, and you can write regular HTML markup there or in any other `hbs` file:

 ```handlebars {data-filename=app/templates/application.hbs data-update=false}
 <h1>Starting simple</h1>